miynne24/Scraper-Booking.com/README.md

-Here's a refined version of the README file content for your GitHub project, formatted in a more professional and structured manner:

----

 # Booking.com Scraper

 This project involves scraping data from Booking.com.
 The scraper extracts the following eight attributes for each hotel listing: